objcio/articles/2014-10-10-receipt-validation.md

 To test receipt validation on iOS, go through the following steps:

-- Launch the application on a real device. *Do **not** launch it in the simulator.
+- Launch the application on a real device. _Do **not** launch it in the simulator_.
 The simulator lacks the API required to issue receipts.
 - The missing receipt should make the application trigger a receipt refresh request.
 An App Store login window should appear; use the test account credentials to sign-in and retrieve the test receipt.
 - If the credentials are valid and the bundle information match the one you entered, then a receipt is generated and installed in the application sandbox.
 After the receipt is retrieved, you can perform another validation to ensure that everything is ok.